 I’ve been engaged in an epic battle with mosquitoes for as long as I can remember.
 While every other kid was looking forward to summer, I could only shiver at the inevitable blisters my arms and legs would suffer.

 My grandmother used to tell me I have “sweet blood”, which was very convenient for these tiny vampires.
 I cut candy out of my diet, but I still got bitten.
 Okay, so sweet blood is bullshit.
 But that still didn’t change the fact that I was targeted far more often than other people.
 Then I realized I wasn’t alone — apparently, I’m part of a select group of people listed on the mosquito’s menu as a delicacy.
-What’s your beef with us, you freakin’ mosquitoes?
+Dammit!
+What’s your beef with us, you freakin’ vampires?

 Well, luckily I grew up to become a science writer.
 My forays confirm that mosquitoes are attracted to some people more than others.
 As to why, the jury isn’t out yet — there is a combination of factors that make me look like a light bulb for these bloodsuckers.
 The fact that there are over 3,500 species of mosquitoes, some varying in dietary choices more than others, doesn’t help, either.